Kultrol/EM_Ratio/README.md

 ---

-For more information or questions regarding this experiment, please contact [Kevin Medina](mailto:kmedi060@fiu.com)
+For more information or questions regarding this experiment, please contact [me](mailto:kmedi060@fiu.com)

 ---
 ## Description of Class Used in the Script